maAPPsDEV/reentrancy-attack/README.md

 Since Solidity v0.8.0, **underflow** or **overflow** reverts, eventually you will fail to steal.
 (I found it after all day tweaking.)

 Are you still not clear about what does it mean?
 Look at the source code below.
-I prevent **underflow** with `unchecked { ... }`.
+I prevent **underflow** with `unchecked { ... }` (in order to keep the game works).

 Two questions you may get:

-a.
-So, don't you need to use [`SafeMath`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol)?
+   1. So, don't you need to use [`SafeMath`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol)?

-b.
-Re-entrancy is now impossible?
+   2. Re-entrancy is now impossible?

 ## Source Code